 Why do penguins have a white belly and black back ?

 Those colors make the penguins less visible when in the water: as seen from above you see a black back above the darkness of the deep sea; as seen from below you see a light belly in front of the bright sky.
 Not too visible either way (plenty of fish are like that).
-In other words it is a defense mechanism when underwater.
+In other words it is a camouflage mechanism when underwater.
 You've probably noticed that it makes them quite visible on land, but Adelies and Emperors don't really have predators there.

 I don't know if the orange neck of the Emperors has a specific function, but only adult penguins have it.
 Juvenile penguins (one to two years of age) only have a gray neck.